tysonjens/Medical-Referrals-Classifier/README.md

 ## Referrals Approval Classifier

 #### Background
 A medical provider group reviews and approves or denies over 2 million referrals each year.
-It is costly to review each referral, so the group "auto-approves" 30% of all referrals from certain specialties when specific care is requested.
+It is costly to review each referral, so the group "auto-approves" 30% of all referrals from certain specialties when common types of care are requested (i.e., initial cardiology visit).
 There is appetite to increase the auto-approval rate to 40-50%, but approving a referral that should be denied is costly.

 Increasing the auto-approve rate would lower costs for the medical group, and decrease the time to return decisions to patients.